Ewa6/quoteable-service/docs/api/quotes-get-quote-by-id.md

 ## Sample request

-To retrieve a quote with ID 3, you would send the following request:
+To retrieve a quote with ID 3, send the following request:

 ```shell
 GET {base_url}/quotes/3